-- Put yourself in the tribunal’s shoes as you reflect on the final draft and ask yourself these two searching questions: is this helpful for the tribunal’s task of writing the award, and have I given the tribunal all it needs to walk step by step through the decision tree necessary to adopt my case theory?
+- Put yourself in the tribunal’s shoes as you reflect on the final draft and ask yourself these two searching questions: Is this helpful for the tribunal’s task of writing the award, and Have I given the tribunal all it needs to walk step by step through the decision tree and to adopt my case theory?
 Unless you can answer both questions firmly in the positive, keep drafting.

 - Clearly set out in the introduction what the specific issue is and what your position, answer or bottom line is.